 The information in this section is based on information from the 2020/21 academic year and should be used as guidance only for funding that may be available in 2021/22.
 Check the sources linked in the content below regularly for updated details as figures are subject to change.

 The most up to date information about funding to train at primary level is available on the Department for Education’s Get into Teaching website, on their funding for training to teach at primary webpage.
 Additional bursaries may be available if you plan to teach maths at primary level.

 The School Direct (salaried) route offers the opportunity to earn a salary whilst you train.
 You will be paid and taxed as an unqualified teacher.
 Salaries may vary depending on the school you choose to train at, so check the salary with the school before applying.

-If you are training to teach through the Teach First Leadership Development Programme, initially you will be paid the salary for an unqualified teacher, further information about this is available here: Teach First - Salary and Benefits.
+If you are training to teach through the Teach First Leadership Development Programme, initially you will be paid the salary for an unqualified teacher, further information about this is available on the Teach First website.

 Applications for PGCEs, PGDEs, SCITT and School Direct in England are currently made either through UCAS or the Department for Education’s Apply for teacher training.
 Traditionally, teacher training applications have always been made via UCAS but once applications open for teacher training starting in Autumn 2022, applications will made solely through the new Apply for teacher training application.

 Currently as training providers are currently in the process of moving over to the new Apply system, both Apply and UCAS are being used for teacher training applications with an Autumn 2021 start date.
 It is recommended that you check both systems to find your preferred training providers for the upcoming academic year.
 The user-friendly information on both websites will guide you step-by-step through the application process for their respective systems.